 Springer Science and Business Media Company, through their APress publishing arm, originally approached me about writing a book for them.
 I suggested creating a training video for them instead.
-From this I have now written and recorded four videos for subscribers to their Springer Link platform, with more in the pipeline.
+From this I have now written and recorded five videos for subscribers to their Springer Link platform.

 Creating training materials always forces me to go deeper into a topic.
 I want my videos to be more than an introduction, to give the full picture.

 I put a lot of thought into the structure of each video.
 How can I best explain the theory, and what examples will work best.

 Each example needs to show best practice, be complete and working, with as little code as possible but remain readable to the target audience.